 Escalation led to divorce after 5.6 years after the wedding.

 Gottman says that there are people who, reliably, die young.

 And they’re predominantly men.

-Lonenly people are more attentive to social cues but tend to misread them.
-They allow others to treat them unfairly in order to be liked but they’re also extremely suspicious of potential unfairness.
+Lonely people are more attentive to social cues but tend to misread them.
+They allow others to treat them unfairly in order to be liked, but they’re also extremely suspicious of potential unfairness.

 Such as, they withdraw to avoid the potential hurt of trusting someone, and end up not trusting anyone, including the trustworthy ones.

 Something that some men should be attention to.

 Trust in a relationship translates in this sample question: